Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the financial data reveals several key trends and fluctuations over the examined periods.
+The analysis of the quarterly financial data reveals distinct trends and fluctuations across key metrics over the observed periods.

 - Working Capital